 After breakfast, Jorge took us to the jungle to gather the plants with which he would prepare purification baths for us.
 We walked nearly two hrs among vast green trees and plants while Jorge cut off pieces from nearly 20 plants and placed them in the bucket he brought with him.
 We finally stopped at a creek and minced all the plants to make a blend of amazing colors and odors.
 He then washed us with this wonderful mix by scrubbing the juice all around our bodies and faces.

 At night, we met with our shamans in the big house at 8 pm for the 2nd ceremony.
 After we drank ayahuasca and put out the candle, the waiting began.
 The tissues soaked in the medicine that they placed in my ears to cure my ear ringing problem, somewhat made me hear the jungle much more clearly.
-The birds, monkeys, cats whom I was sure became jaguars waiting for us outside, even bugs were detected so clearly.
+The birds, monkeys, cats whom I was sure became jaguars waiting for us outside, even bugs were soooo loud and clear.
 I jumped a few times thinking that there were animals around my mat.
 I also heard a woman singing a different icaro besides our shamans.

 Day 4: No breakfast | Lunch: smoked fish and plantains | Dinner: smoked fish and rice.

 The day was very chill and tranquil.
 We continued our diet of eating nothing tasteful and drank our remedies.
-Upon our request, Jorge made us juices from the jungle plants to stop constipation and repel Mosquitos.
+Upon our request, Jorge made us juices from the jungle plants to stop constipation and repel the hungry mosquitos around us.

 Day 5: Breakfast: boiled eggs and rice | Lunch: smoked fish and rice | No dinner.

-Our requests from the shaman to make the ayahuasca brew stronger and the ceremony longer were apparently heard and we started the night with drinking 8 gulps from the medicine, which was a thicker mix than the previous nights.
+Our requests from the shaman to make the ayahuasca brew stronger and the ceremony longer were apparently heard and we started the night with drinking 8 gulps in a big cup from the medicine, which was a thicker mix than the previous nights.

-I have been so grateful to mother nature for curing me since my time in the Amazon.
+I have been so grateful to mother nature for curing me since my not-so-planned adventure in the Amazon that guided me to my new life.
 This experience made me trust the universe and go on with my travels.
 I could no longer be slave to the matrix.
-I saw the light.

-If you plan a similar trip to the Amazon, here’s what you might want to consider:
+If you plan a trip to the Amazon, here’s what you might want to consider:

 – Since we were in the Amazon in the rainy season, it poured most nights non-stop but thankfully it stopped around 7 am to leave us a freshly washed and cool nature.
 So bring waterproof shoes, jackets, raincoats, ponchos, etc.